-Any library patron residing in the library service area as defined in Section II may formally challenge library materials in the New Braunfels Public Library based on appropriateness.
+Any qualified library patron - defined as a library patron residing in the library service area as defined in Section II and with a library card in good standing for at least 60 days - may formally challenge library materials in the New Braunfels Public Library based on appropriateness.
 The following procedure will be used to address such challenges.